-Click Start → Settings → Control Panel.
+Click Start > Settings> Control Panel.
 Double-click Network.
 Click the Configuration tab, followed by the File and Printer Sharing button.
 The File and Printer Sharing window will appear.

-ile and Print Sharing I want to be able to give others access to my files.
-I want to be able to allow others to print to my printer(s).
-Cancel
+File and Print Sharing ? × I want to be able to give others access to my files.
+I want to be able to allow others to grint to my printer(s).
+Cance 1 select I want to be able to give others access to my files.

-If you'd like others to be able to access the files on your computer's hard drive, select I want to be able to give others access to my files.
+If you would like others to be able to access the files on your computer's hard drive, want to be able to allow others to print to my printer.

-If you'd like to share your printer with other users on the network, select I want to be able to allow others to print to my printer.
+If you would like to share your printer with other users on the network, select I